Multimodal Optimal Transport for Training-free Temporal Segmentation in Surgical Robotics

 \section{Introduction}

+Understanding surgical workflow at the temporal level is a fundamental capability for intelligent robotic-assisted surgery.
+Automated recognition of surgical phases and steps enables intraoperative guidance, real-time decision support, automated skill assessment, and the foundation for higher-level surgical autonomy~\cite{RL2026survey, HVQ2025unsupervised}.
+As robotic surgical platforms generate increasingly large volumes of procedural video, the ability to parse and understand these workflows without manual intervention has become a critical bottleneck in the development of clinically deployable surgical AI.

-Understanding video actions at the temporal level is a fundamental task in computer vision, especially for long, untrimmed procedural videos~\cite{temporal2024survey}.
-This understanding is crucial in multiple domains, from industrial assembly lines and neuroscience to surgical procedures and robot learning~\cite{HVQ2025unsupervised}.
-In particular, surgical robotics has emerged as a key application: segmenting surgical workflow phases and steps from video can improve intraoperative guidance, enable automated skill assessment, and support real-time autonomy or decision assistance~\cite{RL2026survey,SurgVLP2025ZeroShot}.
-However, surgical video presents unique challenges.
-The visual scene is highly complex and dynamic, with frequent occlusions, camera motion, and ambiguous anatomical structures~\cite{cholec80-2017dataset}.
+Surgical video, however, presents unique perceptual challenges for automated systems.
+The visual scene is highly complex and dynamic, with frequent occlusions, camera motion, instrument motion, tissue deformation, and ambiguous anatomical structures~\cite{cholec80-2017dataset}.
 These factors make it difficult to distinguish actions based solely on visual appearance~\cite{fazzari2025artemis,MIL-NCE2020end}.
 Moreover, approaches that rely on fully supervised segmentation typically require dense annotations for surgical videos, which are extremely expensive, as each frame must often be labeled by a medical expert.
 Collecting large annotated surgical datasets is therefore laborious and time-consuming~\cite{hashemi2023acquisition}.

 To reduce the annotation burden, most recent efforts have explored “zero-shot” or transfer-based approaches in the surgical domain~\cite{SurgVLP2025ZeroShot}.
-Although these approaches achieve state-of-the-art performance without requiring dense annotations, they typically still rely on large pretrained networks, employ general and complex architectures that are not specifically designed to enforce temporal segment structure, and incur high computational costs~\cite{CLIP2021ZeroShot}.
-In short, existing surgical video segmentation methods either demand heavy annotation effort or depend on complex pretrained models, and they do not explicitly exploit the structure of fully unsupervised temporal segmentation.
-Given these limitations, we ask the following question: \emph{Is large-scale surgical pretraining truly necessary for effective temporal segmentation, or can an unsupervised approach achieve competitive performance?}
+Although these approaches achieve strong performance without requiring dense annotations, they typically still rely on large pretrained networks and employ general, complex architectures that are not specifically designed to enforce temporal segment structure~\cite{CLIP2021ZeroShot}.
+In short, existing surgical video segmentation methods either demand heavy annotation effort or depend on complex pretrained models, and they do not explicitly exploit the structure of OT-based temporal segmentation.
+Given these limitations, we ask the following question: \emph{Is large-scale surgical pretraining truly necessary for effective temporal segmentation, or can an annotation-free approach achieve competitive performance?}